HostWeb12115/aztec-packages/docs/docs/developers/docs/aztec-nr/framework-description/advanced/partial_notes.md

 }
 ```

-When creating the note locally, while in private execution, the `owner` is known, but the `value` potentially is not, e.g., it is some on-chain dynamic variable.
+When creating the note locally, while in private execution, the `owner` is known, but the `value` potentially is not, e.g., it is some onchain dynamic variable.
 First, a **partial note** can be created during private execution that contains the `owner` and `randomness`, and then the note is *”completed”* to create a full note by later adding the `value` field, usually during public execution.

 <Image img={require("@site/static/img/partial-notes.png")} />

 ## Use Cases

-Partial notes are useful when a e.g., part of the note stuct is a value that depends on dynamic, public onchain data that isn't available during private execution, such as:
+Partial notes are useful when a e.g., part of the note struct is a value that depends on dynamic, public onchain data that isn't available during private execution, such as:

 - AMM swap prices
 - Current gas prices